You may feel inspired to dip your toes into the world of painting, but which medium should you choose to start?

 If you’re attracted to the idea of blending paint on the canvas for days at a time, creating smooth gradients and realistic effects, explore the idea of trying oil painting.
 For those who love large, vibrant textural works, either oil or acrylic would be a good choice.

 If you enjoy the unique, delicate style that can be created with watercolour, give it a try.
 For those who are on a budget or have limited space to paint in, watercolour would be a great option.
+If you’re looking for other art mediums to try, check out our guide.
+In it, find examples of 20 different art mediums with tips on how to get started with them.

 If you’ve found anything on this site especially useful, you can make a donation to me through PayPal.
 I take a lot of time to research and write each topic, making sure each tutorial is as detailed as possible and I make all my content freely available.
 Any small donation (even the price of a cup of coffee!) can help me to cover the running costs of the site.
 Any help from my readers is much appreciated :).